Design-led Food & Travel

 Titilaka – Lake Titicaca, Peru

 Set on a remote peninsular on the Peruvian shores of magical Lake Titicaca, the uniquely located Titilaka Lodge has been intelligently remodelled and was re-opened in 2009 as a byword in contemporary eco-design.
-The design of the 18-bedroom lodge integrates high-level architecture with stunning, almost primeval scenery; views of the immense shimmering cobalt blue lake are guaranteed from every public space and private suite, with floor-to-ceiling glazing making it… Read more
+The design of the 18-bedroom lodge integrates high-level architecture with stunning, almost primeval scenery; views of the immense shimmering cobalt blue lake are guaranteed from every public space and private suite, with floor-to-ceiling glazing making it difficult to distinguish… Read more

 24 June 2012 2 Comments